 The Impact of Natural Light on Dark Wood Interiors

-The interaction between natural light and dark wood can either enhance or subdue the intrinsic richness of the wood, depending on several factors.
+The interaction between natural light and dark wood can either enhance or subdue the richness of the wood, depending on various factors.
+The room’s orientation and light sources play a significant role in this dynamic.

 Assessing Room Orientation and Light Sources